sdwebui-extensions/ComfyUI_PuLID_Flux_ll/README.md

 Need upgrade ComfyUI Version>=0.3.7

 ## Update logs
+### 2025.02.18
+- Supported selecting a face from multiple faces as a reference.
 ### 2025.01.27
 - Changed the model path of facexlib to `ComfyUI/models/facexlib/`.
 - When automatically downloading, modify the path of Antelope v2 model to `ComfyUI/models/insightface/models/antelopev2/`.